MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/user-tags.md

 - [Campaign Views](campaigns.md)
 - For priority accounts, you can use the [Email issues for priority accounts report](/exchange/monitoring/mail-flow-reports/mfr-email-issues-for-priority-accounts-report) in the Exchange admin center (EAC).

-This article explains how to configure user tags in the Security & Compliance Center.
-There are no cmdlets in Security & Compliance Center to manage user tags.
+This article explains how to configure user tags in the Microsoft 365 security center.
+There are no cmdlets in Microsoft 365 security center to manage user tags.

 To see how user tags are part of the strategy to help protect high-impact user accounts, see [Security recommendations for priority accounts in Microsoft 365](security-recommendations-for-priority-accounts.md).